-Key Stage 4 (Years 9,10 and 11)
+Key Stage 4 (Years 9, 10 and 11)

-During Key Stage 4, students follow courses in the core subjects of English, English Literature, Mathematics, Science, RS and Character Education.
-All students study 'triple science': separate GCSE exams in Physics, Chemistry and Biology.
+During Key Stage 4, students follow courses in the core subjects of English, English Literature,

+Mathematics, and Character Education.
+All students also study Statistics and Science: the majority are entered for 'triple science': separate GCSE exams in Physics, Chemistry and Biology.

 In addition, students follow a number of options chosen from a wide range of subjects.
-This year the choices include: History; Geography; Psychology; French; German; Spanish; Computer Science; ICT; Music; BTEC Performing Arts; Business Studies; Art; Textiles; Graphics; 3D Design; Health and Social Care; Media Studies.
+This year the choices include: History; Geography; Psychology; French; German; Spanish; Computer Science; ICT; Media Studies; Music; BTEC Performing Arts; Physical Education; Business Studies; Art; Textiles; Graphics, 3D Design and Health and Social Care.
 Some students also study for The Prince's Trust qualification.
 A number of our students in Years 10 and 11 are enrolled onto vocational courses at Abingdon and Witney College or the City of Oxford College.
 Currently these include: Equine Studies; Hair and Beauty; Motor Vehicle Studies and Construction.